Bastien-Bedu/C-raytracer/README.md

 This project is a raytracer coded in C, using the CSFML framework (but only using windows related functions, and a function to draw a pixel).
 This is a 1st year project, accomplished as a group project (4 members).
+This project is a school project.
+Therefore all code had to comply to the school coding style.
+It does not reflect the coding style I (or any contributor) enjoy most.
+It is the reason all built-in functions are recoded from scratch (eg. atoi, printf...)

 ## Install CSFML